FOLLOW US

 Read best practice when travelling with medicines on TravelHealthPro.

-FCDO has a list of English speaking doctors in Montenegro
+FCDO has a list of medical providers in Montenegro where some staff will speak English.

 Health insurance cards